Last Updated on

 If you’re in a position to, consider going for a 36-month payment period to obtain the best value; the lower the subscription period, the lower the discount level and vice versa.

 Note that the minimum period you can pay for is 12 months, which attracts the highest monthly premiums.

 Next, read the terms and conditions of the platform prior to submitting your payment.
 Once that’s done and you’re satisfied with what you’re paying for, proceed to complete the transaction.

 You should see an invoice on your screen containing the details of the payment.
 Print or save this invoice for your records.

-The emails will essentially contain your cPanel details (a cPanel is the central access point of your website hosting information), orientation materials, and a few other essential things.
+The emails will essentially contain your cPanel details (cPanel sounds intimidating, but it’s just the central access point for your website hosting information), orientation materials, and a few other essential things.